minjaekimartist/SafeC/README.md

 # SafeC
 ## “Safe Embeddable Assembly”

-## Currently an idea project, not implied in any compiler, interpreter, or any such yet!
+### Warning!
+Currently an idea project, not implied in any compiler, interpreter, or any such yet!

 ### Main Features
 * C Superset